 This Day In Writing History

 On October 20th, 1854, the famous French poet Arthur Rimbaud was born.
 He was born Jean Nicolas Arthur Rimbaud in Charleville, France.
-When Arthur was six years old, his father, Captain Frederic Rimbaud, a Legion D'Honneur award winning soldier, left to join his regiment and never returned, having become tired of domestic life.
+When Arthur was six years old, his father, Captain Frederic Rimbaud, a Legion D'Honneur award winning soldier, left to join his regiment and never returned, having tired of domestic life.
 This left Arthur and his siblings to be raised alone by their mother, a domineering, controlling, fanatically devout Catholic.

 In 1862, believing that her children were spending too much time with the local poor kids and being influenced by them, Madame Rimbaud moved the family to the Cours D'Orleans, where the living conditions were better.
 Instead of being taught at home by their mother, Arthur Rimbaud and his brother attended school for the first time at the Pension Rossatr.
 To push her children to get good grades, Madame Rimbaud would punish them by forcing them to learn a hundred lines of Latin verse, then withholding their meals if they recited the verse incorrectly.

 As a boy, Arthur Rimbaud hated school and his mother's constant control and supervision - he and his brother were not allowed to leave her sight until their late teens.
 At the age of nine, Arthur wrote a 700-word essay voicing his objections to having to learn Latin in school.
 When he was eleven years old, he had his first communion.
-Despite his intellect and his individualistic nature, he became as fanatically devout a Catholic as his mother, which led his schoolmates to call him un sale petit cagot - a dirty little hypocrite.
+Despite his intellect and his fiercely individualistic nature, he became as fanatically devout a Catholic as his mother, which led his schoolmates to call him un sale petit cagot - a dirty little hypocrite.

 Though most of his reading as a child was confined to the Bible, the young Arthur Rimbaud also enjoyed fairy tales and adventure stories.
-While he disliked school, he became an outstanding student and was at the head of the class in all of his subjects except science and mathematics.
+Though he disliked school, he became an outstanding student and was at the head of the class in all of his subjects except science and mathematics.
 His schoolmasters noted with awe Arthur's ability to absorb large quantities of material.
 In 1869, at the age of fifteen, he won eight prizes in school.
 The following year, he won seven.

 Around the same time, while studying at the College de Charleville, Arthur's mother hired a private tutor for him, Father Ariste Lheritier, who was the first person to encourage Arthur to write.
 The teenage Rimbaud's first published poem, Les Etrennes des Orphelines, (The Orphans' New Year's Gift) appeared in the January 2nd, 1870 issue of the Revue pour Tous magazine.
 Two weeks later, a new teacher, Georges Izambard, arrived at Rimbaud's school and became his literary mentor.

-When the Franco-Prussian War broke out, Izambard left, and Rimbaud was devastated.
+When the Franco-Prussian War broke out, Izambard left to enlist, and Rimbaud was devastated.
 He ran away to Paris and was arrested and imprisoned for a week.
 After returning home, he ran away again to escape his mother.
 He became a different person; he drank, wrote vulgar poems, and stole books from bookshops.
 He abandoned his penchant for neatness and wore his hair long.
 Later, he wrote to his old teacher Izambard about his method of achieving poetic enlightenment through "a long, intimidating, immense, and rational derangement of the senses," reporting that "the sufferings are enormous, but one must be strong, be born a poet, and I have recognized myself as a poet."

-Although Paul Verlaine had a pregnant wife, he and Arthur Rimbaud engaged in a short, but torrid gay affair.
+Although Paul Verlaine had a pregnant wife, he and Arthur Rimbaud engaged in a brief but torrid gay affair.
 While Verlaine had previously engaged in homosexual relationships, there is no evidence that Rimbaud had gay affairs before he met Verlaine.
 He would later become involved with women.
 While he and Verlaine were together, they led a wild, vagabond life that was enhanced by their frequent use of absinthe and hashish.
 Rimbaud's outrageous behavior brought scandal to the Parisian literati.
-He became the archetypical enfant terrible, yet at the same time, he wrote striking, visionary works of verse.
+He became the archetypal enfant terrible, yet at the same time, he wrote striking, visionary works of verse.